-Previous studies showed that airway eosinophilia is a frequent feature of CC, accounting for up to 25-50% of patients, with a mean IS eosinophil percentage of 3%.
-1,13,14 cytology imposes a search for surrogate biomarkers, including BEC.45 However, Hastie et al. showed that diagnostic accuracy of BEC in prediction eosinophilic phenotype of asthma is as low as 0.63.46 The other accessible and non-invasive tool for the measurement of airway eosinophilic inflammation is FeNO.
-Despite the low prevalence of airway eosinophilic inflammation in this study, significant correlations between BEC and FeNO as well as BEC and IS eosinophil count were found for all patients, as well as the subgroups with asthma, UACS but not GER.
-These findings are consistent with those reported by Sadeghi et al., who showed a moderate correlation between IS eosinophils, FeNO and BEC in CC patients.47 Despite numerous previous studies on the utility of FeNO in the prediction of asthma or NAEB in CC patients, no strong evidence for its usefulness as a predictor of response to corticosteroids in CC patients was found.48
+Previous studies showed that airway eosinophilia is a frequent feature of chronic cough, accounting for up to 25-50% of patients, with a mean induced sputum eosinophil percentage of 3% [1, 13, 14].
+The above data are inconsistent with our results demonstrating sputum eosinophilia in only 13.6% of patients.
+This may be at least in part attributed to the investigated population, i.e. patients with chronic cough referred for management to a tertiary cough centre.
+Irrespective of the differences between the prevalence of induced sputum eosinophilia in patients with chronic cough, limited access to induced sputum cytology imposes a search for surrogate biomarkers, including BEC [45].
+However, HASTIE et al. [46] showed that diagnostic accuracy of BEC in prediction of eosinophilic phenotype of asthma is as low as 0.63.
+The other accessible and noninvasive tool for the measurement of airway eosinophilic inflammation is $F{\rm ENO}$.
+Despite the low prevalence of airway eosinophilic inflammation in this study, significant correlations between BEC and $F{\rm ENO}$ as well as BEC and induced sputum eosinophil count were found for all patients, as well as the subgroups with asthma and UACS but not GER.
+These findings are consistent with those reported by Sadeghi et al. [47], who showed a moderate correlation between induced sputum eosinophils, $F{\rm ENO}$ and BEC in chronic cough patients.
+Despite numerous previous studies on the utility of $F{\rm ENO}$ in the prediction of asthma or NAEB in chronic cough patients, no strong evidence for its usefulness as a predictor of response to corticosteroids in chronic cough patients was found [48].